skylines-project/skylines/INSTALL.md

-Since the [XCSoar](http://www.xcsoar.org/) project already has much of the code implemented that is necessary for flight analysis, it makes sense to reuse that code where applicable. *SkyLines* is using two tools from the range of XCSoar libraries called `AnalyseFlight` and `FlightPath`.
-These tools are installed and build by the `xcsoar` python package, which also includes wrappers for both tools.
-To build the tools you might have to install additional libraries like `libcurl`, which can be installed on Debian/Ubuntu by executing `apt-get install libcurl4-openssl-dev`.
+Since the [XCSoar](http://www.xcsoar.org/) project already has much of the code implemented that is necessary for flight analysis, it makes sense to reuse that code where applicable. *SkyLines* is using XCSoar as a python library.
+This library is build and installed by the `xcsoar` python package.
+To build this library you might have to install additional libraries like `libcurl`, which can be installed on Debian/Ubuntu by executing `apt-get install libcurl4-openssl-dev`.
 Please have a look into the XCSoar documentation if you need more help with the building process.

 ## Running the debug server